siascone/sp-between-cities-dijkstras/README.md

 # Shortest Path Finder with Dijkstra’s Algorithm

-A simple C++ application that finds the shortest path between cities using Dijkstra’s Algorithm on a weighted graph.
+A simple C++ application that finds the shortest path between cities using Dijkstra’s Algorithm on a weighted bidirectional graph.

 ## 🚀 Motivation